JeffEmery/remix-server-azure/README.md

 >
 > Provide a function name: [func_name]

-A `[func_name]` folder will be created in the `api` folder with boilerplate Azure Function code in TypeScript.
+A `[func_name]` folder will be created under the `api` folder with boilerplate Azure Function TypeScript code.
 Change the
 [name of the `out` binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-return-value?tabs=javascript) to `$return` since we are using TypeScript.